alexlyttle/python-virtualenvs/slides.md

 # <!-- fit --> Virtual environments with `virtualenv` - Install

-- Compatible with Python 2 and `virtualenvwrapper`
+- Compatible with Python 2 and 3, and `virtualenvwrapper`
 - More features (see the [docs](https://virtualenv.pypa.io/en/latest/) for examples)

 To install `virtualenv`,